beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 ### Creating and Managing Documents and Folders

 - **New Document:** Click the `+` icon at the top of the sidebar or use the `Ctrl+N` shortcut.
+New documents default to Markdown.
+- **New Code File:** Click the code icon to create a source code file.
+Provide a filename with an extension (e.g., `script.js`) for automatic language detection.
 - **New Root Folder:** Click the folder icon with a `+` to create a new folder at the root of your document list.
 - **New Subfolder:** Select an existing folder and click the "New Subfolder" icon to create a folder inside it.
 - **Duplicate Selection:** Select one or more items and click the "Duplicate" icon to create a deep copy.

 ### Editing Documents

-The document editor is a powerful Markdown-aware text editor.
+The document editor is powered by Monaco, the same editor core used in VS Code, providing a rich and consistent experience for all document types.

 - **Title:** The title of the document can be edited directly at the top of the editor.
-- **Auto-Naming:** If the title is blank, the application can generate a title for you based on the content using your configured LLM.
+- **Auto-Naming:** If the title is blank, the application can generate a title for you based on the content using your configured LLM (only for Markdown and plaintext files).
-- **Content:** The main text area supports Markdown syntax.
+- **Content:** The main text area supports syntax highlighting for dozens of languages (e.g., Markdown, HTML, JavaScript, Python), code folding, and bracket matching.
+- **Language Selector:** You can manually change the language for syntax highlighting using the dropdown menu in the editor's toolbar.
-- **View Modes:**
+- **View Modes:** For document types that support a preview (like Markdown and HTML):
     - **Editor Only:** The default text editing view.
-    - **Preview Only:** A rendered view of your Markdown content.
+    - **Preview Only:** A rendered view of your content.
     - **Split Vertical/Horizontal:** A side-by-side or top-and-bottom view of the editor and the live preview.
 - **Toolbar Actions:**
     - **Save Version:** Manually save the current content as a new version in the document's history.
 The button icon will be highlighted when there are unsaved changes.
-    - **Undo/Redo:** Step backward or forward through your changes.
     - **Version History:** Open a view to see all saved versions of the document.
     - **Copy:** Copy the document's content to the clipboard.
-    - **Refine with AI:** Send the document's content to your configured LLM to get an improved version.
+    - **Refine with AI:** Send the document's content to your configured LLM to get an improved version (only for Markdown and plaintext files).
     - **Delete:** Delete the current document.
 A confirmation is required, where pressing `Enter` will confirm the action.

 ### Organizing with Drag and Drop